 A judge found that Morton-based Star Transport Inc violated the religious beliefs of Mahad Abass Mohamed and Abdikarim Hassan Bulshale.

 The trial to determine whether they were entitled to damages ended October 20 with the jury's verdict, the AP news agency reported.

-A 2013 lawsuit filed by US Equal Employment Opportunity Commission said the men were fired in 2009 after they refusing to deliver alcohol because it was against their religious values as practising Muslims.
+A 2013 lawsuit filed by US Equal Employment Opportunity Commission said the men were fired in 2009 after refusing to deliver alcohol because it was against their religious values as practising Muslims.

 The lawsuit claimed the company did not provide them "with a reasonable accommodation" and terminated them "because of their religion".

 Related: US Muslim wins hijab case against Abercrombie and Fitch